TamimEhsan/interview-questions-bangladesh/docs/kite.md

 <details>
 <summary>
-(Online round) Problem: You have a 2D grid representing a village.
+You have a 2D grid representing a village.
 'X' denotes farmer-owned land, and '.' denotes government-owned land.
 Connected 'X' areas belong to the same farmer.
 If two connected 'X' areas match under any 90° rotation, they also belong to the same farmer.
 Count the number of unique farmers in the village.
 </summary>
 <hr>